yegor256/glogin/README.md

 Read
 [these guidelines](https://www.yegor256.com/2014/04/15/github-guidelines.html).
 Make sure your build is green before you contribute your pull request.
-You will need to have [Ruby](https://www.ruby-lang.org/en/) 2.3+ and [Bundler](https://bundler.io/) installed.
+You need to have [Ruby](https://www.ruby-lang.org/en/) 2.3+ and [Bundler](https://bundler.io/) installed.
 Then: